klezovics/webdev-bootcamp/HOMEWORK.md

 - Understand why we need "Date" class and how to use it
 - Understand why we need the "BigInt" class and how to use it

+## Loops
+- Watch a tutorial in JS loops, understand everything in details and then write 30 practice loops

 # CSS
 ---